 Gingivitis causes little swelling and redness of the gums.
 There may also be some tartar buildup evident.
 At this point, the tooth’s support has not been compromised.

 Slight periodontal disease is diagnosed when the bone and ligaments that hold teeth in place have lost some of their strength.
 The gums are redder and/or more irritated at this point.

 Moderate periodontal disease is diagnosed when up to 50% of the tooth’s support has been lost.
 (While the teeth in Stages 2 and 3 appear identical to the naked eye, an x-ray will reveal more bone loss in Stage 3.)

 4. Advanced periodontal disease

 Advanced periodontal disease. is defined as bone loss of 50% or more.
-Tartar is quite visible to the naked eye at this stage, the gums have retreated, the teeth have been damaged.
-Decay-causing bacteria may enter the bloodstream and infect the heart & other parts of the body.
+Tartar is quite visible to the naked eye at this stage; the gums have retreated, and the teeth have been damaged.
+Decay-causing bacteria may enter the bloodstream and infect the heart and other parts of the body.